JinLabBioinfo/DeepLoop/README.md

 # Merging all the "loop.trans" in the current directory
 $lib/merge_sorted_frag_loop.pl `ls *.loop.trans` > frag_loop.SRR927086.trans
 ```

+# HiCorr Bias-Correction
-## Step3: Run HiCorr for bias-correction
+## Step 1: Run HiCorr for bias-correction
 HiCorr needs cis frag loop and trans frag loop as input, the "temp.by.chrom" directory in the output will be used for the DeepLoop step

+# Run LoopDenoise or LoopEnhance

-## Step4: Run LoopDenoise or LoopEnhance for the bias-corrected anchor loops
+## Step 1: Run LoopDenoise or LoopEnhance for the bias-corrected anchor loops
 ./run_enhance.sh <path_to_temp.by.chrom>